Restive Egypt workers pose economic, political threats

 "We have no work.
 We don't get money and the situation has been miserable for the past six months.
 I don't get any income yet I am required to pay the salaries of my workers and keep the factory open," Deeb told Reuters.

-His 35 workers earn about 30 to 40 pounds ($5-7) daily for six-hour shifts.
+His 35 workers earn about 3.24 pounds to 4.53 pounds daily for six-hour shifts.
 "The workers need money and get angry with us if we don't pay them regardless of the situation," he said.

 Nationwide, experiences like Deeb's are weighing heavily on economic growth; a Reuters poll of analysts published last week predicted gross domestic product would expand by just 1.3 percent in the fiscal year to June 30, 2012 and 3.6 percent next year, after 1.8 percent growth last fiscal year.